sandmaxprime/ThreatIntelAutomationScripts/README.md

-# PythonIntel
+# ThreatIntel Automation
-Python projects for intel gathering.

-Note: This is a WIP
+Note: This is a WIP and used to host scripts I work on doing automation